The Oura ring 4 has dropped to its lowest ever price

 It’s also reduced at Boots, Currys, Amazon and John Lewis.

 The IndyBest team is a collection of specialist writers who live and breathe their subject areas.
-Whether you’re shopping for tech, fashion, homeware, hardware, food or fitness, they have spent the year reviewing the best products and recommending those that impress on test.
+Whether you’re shopping for tech, fashion, homeware, hardware, food or fitness, they have spent the year reviewing the best products and recommending those that impressed.

 Emilie Lavinia and Harry Bullmore are The Independent’s fitness and wellbeing editor and senior fitness writer, respectively.
 In 2025, they tested everything from the best protein powders and kettlebells to the top supplements and probiotics.
 They are also rarely without at least one wearable on their wrists and fingers.